ajschumacher/ajschumacher.github.io/20170313-tensorflow_use_of_google_technologies/index.md

 Python users may be more familiar with the standard [argparse](https://docs.python.org/3/library/argparse.html) API, or perhaps even the older [optparse](https://docs.python.org/2/library/optparse.html), which both achieve functionality similar to that of gflags.

 While TensorFlow doesn't include a full gflags implementation, the TensorFlow version appears in pretty many code examples, where it imparts a little bit of extra Google flavor to argument handling for TensorFlow scripts.
-You can use it, or opt for a separate and possibly more full-featured package, whether it be the full [gflags](https://github.com/google/python-gflags), [argparse](https://docs.python.org/3/library/argparse.html), or [something stranger](https://pythonhosted.org/horetu/).
+You can use it (though there are [reasons not to](http://stackoverflow.com/questions/33932901/whats-the-purpose-of-tf-app-flags-in-tensorflow/33938519#33938519)) or opt for a separate and possibly more full-featured package, whether it be the full [gflags](https://github.com/google/python-gflags), [argparse](https://docs.python.org/3/library/argparse.html), or [something stranger](https://pythonhosted.org/horetu/).

 ---